GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_PubSub.md

 ### Required Parameters

-* **pubSubTopic** (The output Pub/Sub topic): The Pub/Sub topic to publish PubSubMessage.
+* **pubSubTopic** (The output Pub/Sub topic): The Pub/Sub topic to publish changelog entry messages.
 * **bigtableChangeStreamAppProfile** (Cloud Bigtable application profile ID): The application profile is used to distinguish workload in Cloud Bigtable.
 * **bigtableReadInstanceId** (Source Bigtable Instance ID): The ID of the Cloud Bigtable instance that contains the table.
 * **bigtableReadTableId** (Source Cloud Bigtable table ID): The Cloud Bigtable table to read from.

 ### Optional Parameters

 * **messageEncoding** (The encoding of the message written into PubSub): The format of the message to be written into PubSub.
-Allowed formats are Binary and JSON Text.
-Defaults to: JSON.
+Allowed formats are BINARY and JSON Text.
+Default value is JSON.
 * **messageFormat** (The format of the message written into PubSub): The message format chosen for outputting data to PubSub.
-Allowed formats are AVRO, Protocol Buffer and JSON Text.
-Defaults to: JSON.
+Allowed formats are AVRO, PROTOCOL_BUFFERS and JSON Text.
+Default value is JSON.
-* **stripValue** (Strip value for SetCell mutation):  If true the SetCell mutation message won’t include the value written.
+* **stripValues** (Strip values for SetCell mutation): Strip values for SetCell mutation.
+If true the SetCell mutation message won’t include the values written.
 Defaults to: false.
-* **dlqDirectory** (Dead letter queue directory): The file path to store any unprocessed records with the reason they failed to be processed.
+* **dlqDirectory** (Dead letter queue directory to store any unpublished change record.): The file path to store any unprocessed records with the reason they failed to be processed.
 Default is a directory under the Dataflow job's temp location.
 The default value is enough under most conditions.
 * **dlqRetryMinutes** (Dead letter queue retry minutes): The number of minutes between dead letter queue retries.
 Defaults to 10.
 * **dlqMaxRetries** (Dead letter maximum retries): The number of attempts to process change stream mutations.
 Defaults to 5.
-* **pubSubAPI** (Pub/Sub API): Pub/Sub API used to implement the pipeline.
-Allowed APIs are pubsubio and native_client.
-Default is pubsubio.
-For a small QPS, native_client can achieve a smaller latency than pubsubio.
-For a large QPS, pubsubio has better and more stable performance.
+* **useBase64Rowkey** (Write Base64-encoded rowkeys): Only supported for the TEXT output file format.
+When set to true, rowkeys will be written as Base64-encoded strings.
+Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String rowkeysDefaults to false.
 * **pubSubProjectId** (PubSub project ID): The PubSub Project.
 Default is the project for the Dataflow job.
+* **useBase64ColumnQualifier** (Write Base64-encoded column qualifiers): Only supported for the TEXT output file format.
+When set to true, column qualifiers will be written as Base64-encoded strings.
+Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String column qualifiersDefaults to false.
+* **useBase64Values** (Write Base64-encoded values): Only supported for the TEXT output file format.
+When set to true, values will be written as Base64-encoded strings.
+Otherwise bigtableChangeStreamCharset charset will be used to decode binary values into String valuesDefaults to false.
 * **bigtableChangeStreamMetadataInstanceId** (Cloud Bigtable change streams metadata instance ID): The Cloud Bigtable instance to use for the change streams connector metadata table.
 Defaults to empty.
 * **bigtableChangeStreamMetadataTableTableId** (Cloud Bigtable change streams metadata table ID): The Cloud Bigtable change streams connector metadata table ID to use.
 If not provided, a Cloud Bigtable change streams connector metadata table will automatically be created during the pipeline flow.
 Defaults to empty.
 * **bigtableChangeStreamCharset** (Bigtable change streams charset name when reading values and column qualifiers): Bigtable change streams charset name when reading values and column qualifiers.
 Default is UTF-8.